GerediNIYIBIGIRA/WeatherToolChatbot/chainlit.md

 ## Welcome screen

 To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.
+If you do not want a welcome screen, just leave this file empty. -->
+# Welcome to Weather Tool Chatbot!

+This is a Chainlit app that provides weather information and answers malaria-related queries.